How Physical Therapists Can Help with Your Disability Claims

 Providing medical documents to support your disability claim means a physical therapist must prepare tons of paperwork for you.
 So, remember these tips when getting an appointment for them to help with your claim:

-- Inform the physical therapist that you want to ask for help for your disability claim while setting an appointment.
+- Inform the physical therapist that you want to ask for help with your disability claim while setting an appointment.
 It helps the specialist prepare for your visit and efficiently provides the necessary documents.

 - List down all the symptoms and limitations you experience on a piece of paper.
 Give the note to the therapist during your appointment so they can quickly check each point.